Climate of Vancouver: Daylight

-The relatively high latitude of 49° 15′ 0″ N (similar to Paris, France, at 48° 85′ 66″) means sunsets as early as 4:15 pm and sunrises as late as 8:10 am.
+The relatively high latitude of 49° 15′ 0″ N (similar to Paris, France, at 48° 85′ 66″) means sunsets as early as 4:10 pm and sunrises as late as 8:12 am.
 From November to February, at the sunshine measuring station at the airport in Richmond, on average more than 70% of the already short daytime is completely cloudy.
 The percentage of cloudiness is higher in Vancouver and especially the North Shore because upslope winds going up the mountainsides lead to the development of clouds.
+In a typical winter, Vancouver averages less sunshine than any other major city in Canada.

-Summers, in contrast, are characterized by a nearly opposite weather pattern, with consistent high pressure and sunshine.
+While fleeting, summers, in contrast, are characterized by a nearly opposite weather pattern, with consistent high pressure and sunshine.
 July and August are the sunniest months.
-Near the summer solstice, there are less than 8 hours between sunset and sunrise, with twilight lasting past 10 pm.
+Near the summer solstice, there are less than 8 hours between sunset and sunrise, which in combination with most of British Columbia observing daylight savings time means that civil twilight can last past 10 pm.